Ahluwalia-KDJ/JasmeenRestApi/README.md

 How to run Project:
 1. Download entire project and unzip jasmeenAPI.zip
 2. Import project into an IDE (preferably Eclipse) (Open projects from File System and select folder jasmeenAPI)
-3. Click on project and choose run as Java Application.
+3. Right click on project and choose run as Java Application.
 4. Choose 'JasmeenApiApplication - com.jasmeen.jasmeenAPI' from the list populated by the 'run as' wizard.
 5. Port 8080 must be vacant.
 6. In web browser enter the URL http://localhost:8080/ to start using the REST API.
 (Homepage)
-7. Since all dependencies are included the project can simply be run after pulling from GitHub.
+7. Since all dependencies are included the project can simply be run after downloading from GitHub.

 Resources are located at following URLs:
 1. Products catalog at http://localhost:8080/products